 Transferring data: cURL is only designed for one thing — transferring data — but it does this one thing exceptionally well.

-URL: cURL uses URLs to navigate
+URL: cURL uses URLs to navigate the web.

 cURL’s full name — client URL — gives us a hint of how it works: It has something to do with URLs.
 Let's take a closer look at these components.